 - Place in the oven and bake for 6 minutes (just so it lightly sets before adding filling).
 Remove, and sprinkle the chocolate along the bottom.

-- Meanwhile make the filling: in a small saucepan heat syrup, coconut sugar, and oil in the saucepan over medium heat.
+Meanwhile make the filling: in a small saucepan heat syrup, coconut sugar, and oil in the saucepan over medium heat.
 Once mixture begins to bubble, lower to medium low heat and let simmer 3-5 minutes.
-Remove from heat, add vanilla.
+Remove from heat, add vanilla and salt.
 Let cool.

 - Once filling is mostly cooled, add in the roughly chopped pecans, then the eggs.
 Pour on top of the crust and chocolate.
 Place remaining pecan halves over top of the pie.